ArthurYdalgo/laravext/docs/before-you-start.md

 The example projects use the "old" directory structure from Laravel 10, not the new one.

-The Vue.js examples use the [FormKit](https://formkit.com/) package, and one of the components is an autocomplete which requires a key to work.
+The Vue.js example uses the [FormKit](https://formkit.com/) package, and one of the components is an autocomplete which requires a key to work.
 You can get a free development-environment-only key at their website.
 Just put it in the `.env` file, at the `VITE_FORMKIT_KEY`.

 In order for you to have some basic comprehension of the project itself, here are the database structures: